 Doctor Lyneham has been a clinical psychologist and research fellow at CEH for over the 15 years.
 She has focused her research on improving assessment and treatment methods for emotional problems experienced by children and adolescents, and has aimed to improve access to services for families from rural areas.
 More recently Doctor Lyneham has had an interest in developing competency and training of mental health professionals, collaborating on the first book focused on the competencies needed to treat child and adolescent anxiety and depression.

-Associate Professor Viviana Wuthrich
+Professor Viviana Wuthrich

-Associate Professor Wuthrich’s research predominantly focuses on the understanding and treatment of anxiety and mood disorders in children, adolescents and older adults.
+Professor Wuthrich’s research predominantly focuses on the understanding and treatment of anxiety and mood disorders in children, adolescents and older adults.
 She has developed a number of manualised and computerised treatment programs for children and older adults that have been shown to be efficacious in randomised controlled trials including the Cool Kids Anxiety Management Program, Cool Teens and Chilled Out computerised programs for anxious adolescents, and the Ageing Wisely program for comorbid anxiety and depression in older adults.

 Doctor Lorna Peters